interpretml/interpret-text/README.md

 # Supported NLP Scenarios

-Currently this repository only provides support for the text classification scenario.
+This repository provides support for text classification and generative text scenarios.
 # <a name="explainers"></a>

 # Supported Explainers